 Find-Package -Name Docker -ProviderName DockerMsftProvider

-Now that your environment has been configured correctly, follow the link to learn how to pull and run a container.
+Now that your environment has been configured correctly, follow the link to learn how to run a container.